pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Whatever you may be sure of, be sure of this, that you are dreadfully like other people."
 --James Russell Lowell

+"Sometimes I get the urge to say something profound, but then I get over it."
+--Troy Lucero, my yoga teacher

 "Better to reign in Hell, than serve in Heaven."
 --Lucifer, *Paradise Lost*